Urgent.ly

 Urgent.ly is a roadside assistance and mobility assistance technology company that was founded in May 2013 and is based in Vienna, Virginia.
-It services the roadside assistance industry in North America, Europe, Asia, and Australia.
+It operates in North America, Europe, Asia, and Australia.

 Mobile app

 The app connects users with roadside assistance providers.
 Users pay the service providers directly through the app.
-The app is available on Android and iOS.
-The app was added to the AT&T Drive platform for connected cars in 2015.
+The app was added to the AT&T Drive platform in 2015.

-Urgent.ly partnered with MapQuest in November 2014.

 History

-Urgent.ly was founded in May 2013 and launched its service in April 2014, initially servicing Washington, DC, and the surrounding areas.
-The company launched its free iOS app in 2014.
-Later that year, the service was expanded nationwide and is now available across all 50 states, Washington, DC, and Puerto Rico.
+Urgent.ly was founded in May 2013 and launched its service in April 2014, initially servicing Washington, DC and the surrounding areas.
+Later that year, the service expanded nationwide across the United States and Puerto Rico.

-Urgent.ly partnered with MapQuest in November 2014, a partnership that allowed MapQuest users to use Urgent.ly to call for roadside assistance.

 In March 2015, the app was chosen to be added to the AT&T Drive platform for connected cars.

-In February 2017, Washington, DC-based media company DC Inno reported Urgent.ly's partnership with carmaker Mercedes-Benz.
+In February 2017, Washington, DC–based media company DC Inno reported Urgent.ly's partnership with carmaker Mercedes-Benz.

 On December 6, 2017, CCC Information Services, Inc. announced Urgent.ly as an addition to the CCC Network.

 On January 23, 2018, Urgent.ly announced integration with Towbook, a provider of cloud-based towing software for roadside assistance companies.

 On April 3, 2018, Uber announced Urgent.ly as a partner on the Uber-branded Visa Debit Card for Uber drivers.
 Urgent.ly roadside assistance is available to all Uber drivers for a monthly fee, and cardholders receive a discount.

-Services

-Roadside-as-a-Service

-Urgent.ly provides a service provider network for companies in the automotive, insurance, telematics, and other transportation-focused vertical industries, including new mobility segments (e.g., ride-sharing, bike-sharing, autonomous vehicles, electric vehicles).

-Platform Services

-Urgent.ly also sells access to their platform to other providers within the industry.

-Direct to Consumer

-Urgent.ly develops, markets, and operates the Urgent.ly mobile app that connects users with roadside assistance providers.
+On October 19, 2023, Urgent.ly announces the successful closing of the merger with Otonomo Technologies and effectiveness of S-1 registration statement and starts the public trading under the ticker symbol ULY under NASDAQ.